ZZGloria/portfolio-project-main/doc/03-component-interfaces/03-component-interfaces.md

 and this project adheres to [Calendar Versioning](https://calver.org/) of the following form: YYYY.0M.0D.

-## YYYY.MM.DD
+## 2024.11.24

 ### Added

-- Designed kernel and enhanced interfaces for <!-- insert name of component here --> component
+- Designed kernel and enhanced interfaces for BankAccount, and BankAccount kernel component

 ### Updated

-- Changed design to include ...
+- Changed design to include a BankAccount and BankAccount kernel.
+I have also modify my design a little bit by changing my kernel method, so the class could be more flexible

 ```

-Here `YYYY.MM.DD` would be the date of your submission, such as 2024.04.21.
+Here `2024.11.24` would be the date of your submission, such as 2024.04.21.

 You may notice that things are nicely linked in the root CHANGELOG.
 If you'd
 like to accomplish that, you will need to make GitHub releases after each pull